Redrot/redrot.github.io/other.md

 I am an avid reader of [The Sun Magazine](https://www.thesunmagazine.org/) (no, not the tabloid) and [Hi Fructose](https://hifructose.com/) (no, not the corn syrup).

-Other random hobbies include chess, origami, slacklining, longboarding, [freeskating](https://www.jmkride.com/), reading, calisthenics, drawing, backgammon, puzzles, and penguins.
+Other random hobbies of mine include chess, origami, slacklining, longboarding, [freeskating](https://www.jmkride.com/), reading, calisthenics, drawing, backgammon, puzzles, and penguins.

-My mom is a contemporary artist.
+My mother is a Korean immigrant and contemporary artist.
 [Here is a webpage with some of her works.](https://jinsookim.info/section/38167.html)

 ---